Slowly wandering my way everywhere

 Transportation

 You will need to have transportation to the sanctuary and also to where you’re headed afterwards.
-We failed a bit at planning since we were rushing to catch the 2:00pm tour after our bus from San José was delayed by construction.
-To save ourselves a little time and hassle we took a taxi out to the sanctuary from Cahuita instead of taking a bus.
-Our plan was to catch the bus back to town since we wouldn’t need to rush at that point.
-Buses do run from town to the sanctuary pretty frequently, but we struggled to catch one on the way back after our tour.
+I failed a bit at planning since I was rushing to catch the 2:00pm tour after the bus from San José was delayed by construction.
+To save myself a little time and hassle I took a taxi out to the sanctuary from Cahuita instead of taking a bus.
+The plan was to catch the bus back to town since I wouldn’t need to rush at that point.
+Buses do run from town to the sanctuary pretty frequently, but I struggled to catch one on the way back after the tour.

-To be fair, our bus struggles are probably confined to us personally since we struggled in Ecuador too.
-If we are at a bus station, no problems.
-If we are just waiting to be picked up at a stop along the route?
+To be fair, my bus struggles are probably confined to me personally since I struggled in Ecuador too.
+If I am at a bus station, no problems.
+If I am just waiting to be picked up at a stop along the route?
 Well apparently you have run to catch the bus… and running has never been my strong suit.

 Sloth taking a nap at the Sloth Sanctuary of Costa Rica